ahmed-refaat-analyst/ahmed-refaat-analyst/README.md

 </div>

 ### 👋 About Me
-I’m a Data Analyst specialized in organizing data, building interactive dashboards, and uncovering performance trends that support smarter and faster business decisions.
+I’m a Bussiness and Data Analyst specialized in organizing data, building interactive dashboards, and uncovering performance trends that support smarter and faster business decisions.
 I focus on simplifying complex datasets and turning them into clear, actionable insights.

 ---